Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 telfast

-These drugs do not have cardiotoxic effects, unlike second generation drugs.
-Their use has a positive effect on asthma and acute allergic reactions.
-They are also effective in the treatment of dermatological diseases.
+These drugs do not have a cardiotoxic effect, unlike second-generation drugs.
+Their application gives positive effect with asthma and acute allergic reactions.
+They are also effective in the treatment dermatological diseases.
 Quite often, third-generation antihistamines are prescribed by doctors for psoriasis.

 New generation drugs are the most effective and harmless antihistamines.
 They are non-addictive, safe for the cardiovascular system, and also have a long period of action.
 They belong to the fourth generation of antihistamines.

-Preparations of the 4th (fourth) generation have a small list of contraindications, which mainly consist of pregnancy and childhood, but, nevertheless, it is worth reading the instructions and consulting with a specialist before starting treatment.
-These drugs include:
+Preparations of the 4th (fourth) generation have a small list of contraindications, which are mainly pregnancy and childhood, but, nevertheless, it is worth reading the instructions and consulting with a specialist before starting treatment.
+The list of these drugs includes:

 levocetirizine